kpenev/AutoWISP/documentation/source/PythonModules/low_level_aperture_photometry.rst

 automatically implies that photometry tools have to handle pixels which only partially overlap with the aperture.

-SuperPhot performs aperture photometry, properly accounting for the PSF and non-uniform pixel sensitivity for both pixels fully within the aperture and pixels straddling the aperture boundary.
+AstroWISP performs aperture photometry, properly accounting for the PSF and non-uniform pixel sensitivity for both pixels fully within the aperture and pixels straddling the aperture boundary.
 If no PSF information is available, the flux over each pixel is assumed uniformly distributed.
 If not pixel sensitivity